phreeza/manuscript_axon_potentials/doc/manuscript.md

 Conclusion
 ----

-In conclusion, axonal projections can contribute substantially to EFPs.
-Our response analysis provides insight into both the underlying anatomy as well as the activity of axons.
-Future studies of axonal EFPs should shed light on the temporal and spatial structure of afferent activity in many brain regions.
+Axonal projections can contribute substantially to EFPs.
+Our results quantitatively show how the anatomy of axon terminal zones and the activity in axons determine its frequency-specific far-field contribution to the EFP.

 Materials and Methods
 ==============